jollySleeper/jollySleeper/README.md

 - 🗨️ [QuoTerm](https://github.com/jollySleeper/Quoterm) - Who wouldn't like to be greeted by quotes in thier terminal.
 - ☀️ [Sunshine](https://github.com/yourusername/project2) - Ensuring daily dosage of Vitamin D to Computer in automated manner.
-- ⚡ [Zapped-Distro-Prompt](https://github.com/jollySleeper/Zapped-Distro-Prompt) - Suppercharing your terminal with the power of static.
+- ⚡ [Zapped-Distro-Prompt](https://github.com/jollySleeper/Zapped-Distro-Prompt) - Supercharing your terminal with the power of static.

 ## 🙏 Acknowledgments